tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-23-lightweight-dita-hdita-model.md

 >
 > HDITA can simplify the technical authoring process while producing effective deliverables.
 Authors with- out XML experience (such as Web developers, programmers, etc.) can use DITA for projects.

 This is one of the few articles in *Technical Comunication Journal* that actually dives into XML, and Priestley and Evia include quotes from Mark Baker, Neal Kaplan, Sarah O'keefe, Rick Yagodich, me, and more as they explain the justification and rationale for HDITA.

+{% include ads.html %}

 One of the main reasons for developing lightweight DITA (of HDITA) is to remove the complexity behind DITA authoring and provide a more HTML-based approach to generating valid DITA topics.

 The authors explain: